 The new Environment Plan 2014-2019 will provide for consistent monitoring and reporting on the state of the local environment through the inclusion of environmental indicators.
 These indicators will be continually monitored and reported to Council and the community on an annual basis via the City's Annual Report.

-That Council ADOPTS the Environment Plan 2014-2019 shown as Attachment 1 to this Report.
+That Council ADOPTS the Environment Plan 2014-2019 shown as Attachment 1 to Report CJ113-07/14.

 To access this attachment on electronic document, click here: Attach4brf080714.pdf